How Log Splitters Work

-In the figure above you can see how the valve can apply both forward and backward pressure to the piston.
-The valve used here, by the way, is referred to as a "spool valve" because of its resemblance to a spool from a spool of thread.
+Valves can apply both forward and backward pressure to the piston.
+One type of valve is a "spool valve" because of its resemblance to a spool from a spool of thread.

 Let's look at some of the specifics of these components to see how a real hydraulic system works.
 If you take a trip down to your local building supply center or a place like Northern Tool and Equipment and look at the log splitters, you will find that a typical backyard log splitter has: